 Delay Propagation

 AI models how delays spread through the system, enabling interventions that prevent cascading problems.
-A small delay managed early may prevent hours of system-wide impact.
+A small delay managed early may prevent hours of system-wide chaos later.

 Voice remains the primary interface between controllers and pilots.
 AI is transforming this communication: